Generic selectors

 John the Baptist was born with the mission to prepare the way for the Savior, Jesus Christ.
 He was to fulfill a specific service to God, similar in many regards to that of Elijah[8].
 Even though most did not understand God’s purpose for him, his birth brought excitement to all:

-LUKE 1:66 And all who heard these things laid them up in their hearts, saying, “What then will this little child be?”
+LUKE 1:66 And all those who heard them kept them in their hearts, saying, “What kind of child will this be?”
 And the hand of the Lord was with him.

 Zacharias was overcome with joy at the birth of his son John and he was inspired by the Holy Spirit to prophesy: